 Our experienced management team is supported by a high-performing workforce.
 We have a highly experienced executive team with deep expertise in our core products, risk, compliance, operations, project management and information technology.
-Our executive team, which on average has 26 years of experience working in the financial services sector, has successfully operated through a range of economic cycles.
+Our executive team, which has over 130 combined years of financial services experience, has successfully operated through a range of economic cycles.
 Complementing their experience at the Bank, most of our executive officers have had prior management experience at other leading companies and financial institutions.
 Our leadership team is supported by a high quality, highly-motivated set of managers and employees.
 We strive to provide employees with opportunities for advancement and growth in an attractive work environment with a competitive benefits package.
 These strategies have resulted in minimal turnover in a highly-competitive market.
 Key members of our executive team include:

 - Kent Landvatter.
 Mr. Landvatter joined the Company and the Bank in September 2010 as the President and Chief Executive Officer.
 Mr. Landvatter has over 40 years of financial services and banking experience, including experience with distressed banks and serving as the president of two de novo banks, Comenity Capital Bank and Goldman Sachs Bank, USA. - Javvis Jacobson.
 Mr. Jacobson joined the Company and the Bank in March 2015 as the Executive Vice President and Chief Financial Officer.
 Mr. Jacobson has over 20 years of financial services experience, including at Deloitte, where he served for several years managing audits of financial institutions.
 Mr. Jacobson also served for several years as the Chief Financial Officer of Beehive Credit Union with over \$190 million in assets. - James Noone.
 Mr. Noone joined the Bank in February 2018 and was named Executive Vice President and Chief Credit Officer in June 2018.
 Mr. Noone has 20 years of financial services experience including commercial and investment banking as well as private equity.
 Prior to joining the Bank, Mr. Noone served as Executive Vice President of Prudent Lenders, an SBA service provider from 2012 to 2018. - Dawn Cannon.
 Ms. Cannon joined the Bank in March 2020 as the Senior Operating Officer and was named Executive Vice President and Chief Operating Officer in July 2020.
-Ms. Cannon has over 17 years of banking experience, including serving as the Executive Vice President of Operations of EnerBank, an industrial bank that focused on lending programs similar to our POS lending program, where she was instrumental in building it from 23 to 285 full time employees and from \$10 million to \$1.4 billion in total assets. - David Tilis.
+Ms. Cannon has over 17 years of banking experience, including serving as the Executive Vice President of Operations of EnerBank, an industrial bank that focused on lending programs similar to our POS lending program, where she was instrumental in building it from 23 to 285 full time employees and from \$10 million to \$1.4 billion in total assets. - Michael O'Brien.
+Mr. O'Brien joined the Company and the Bank in September 2021 as Executive Vice President, Chief Compliance and Risk Officer and Corporate Counsel.
+Mr. O'Brien has over 20 years of legal, compliance and risk management experience in the financial services industry.
+He practiced law in New York and Washington, D.C. with nationally recognized law firms prior to legal positions with ETRADE Financial and Sallie Mae Bank.
+Mr. O'Brien also previously served as Chief Compliance Officer of EnerBank USA, a Utah industrial bank.
+He is currently licensed to practice law in Utah and Washington, D.C. - David Tilis.
 Mr. Tilis joined the Bank in March 2016 as a Vice President and Director of Specialty Lending and now serves as the Chief Strategy Officer and Senior Vice President.
 Mr. Tilis has over 15 years of financial services experience, including serving as a Vice President of Cross River Bank overseeing SBA lending and playing a significant role in strategic relationships.